What is Schedule SE?

 Lines 8a-d are where you’ll record any earnings from a job you already paid Social Security tax on (like wages or salary).
 You can find this information on the Form W-2s your employer provided you.

 Lines 9-10 calculates how much Social Security tax you owe.

 Line 11 calculates how much Medicare tax you owe.

 Line 12 combines the amounts found in Line 10 and Line 11 for the total self-employment tax amount.

-Line 13 will also prompt you to multiply whatever your self-employment tax is by 50%— you can deduct the resulting amount on line 27 of Schedule 1 (Form 1040).
+Line 13 will prompt you to multiply whatever your self-employment tax is by 50%.
+You can claim the resulting amount on yet another schedule of Form 1040—Schedule 1.